 Not guaranteed · Market risk

-Key insight: FD beats RD at the same rate (because lumpsum is invested earlier and compounds longer).
+FD beats RD at the same rate because the lumpsum is invested earlier and compounds for the full tenure from Day 1.
 SIP at 12% beats both for horizons above 3 years - but carries market risk.
-RD is best when you don't have a lumpsum available and want guaranteed monthly savings discipline.
+RD is best when you do not have a lumpsum available and want guaranteed monthly savings discipline.

 RD interest rates - Indian banks 2026